davidli2010/binary-heap-plus-rs/README.md

 This is a fork of [binary-heap-plus](https://github.com/sekineh/binary-heap-plus-rs), add a new generic constructor `BinaryHeap::from_vec_cmp_rebuild()`.

+`binary-heap-plus` is recommended if there are no special requirements.

 Enhancement over Rust's `std::collections::BinaryHeap`.

 It supports the following heaps and still maintains backward compatibility.